FredrikM97/py-surepetcare/README.md

 Before pushing validate the changes with: `pre-commit run --all-files`..

 ### Issue with missing data
-First run `pip install -r dev-requirements.txt` to add dependencies for development Please upload issue with data find in contribute/files with `python -m contribute.contribution`.
-This generates mock data that can be used to improve the library.
-Dont forget to add email and password in the .env file.
+First run `pip install -r dev-requirements.txt` to add dependencies for development.
+Start application and enable debug.
+The debug logs contain the request data which can be provided with a issue.